shivam-7814/food-order-and-management-system/README.md

 ```

 6. Now, Open the project in your browser.
 It will run perfectly.
+   for email verfification
+   put your gmail and app password
+   in send-.php file
+        $mail->Username = '';  // your Gmail
+        $mail->Password = 'xxxx xxxx xxxx xxxx';   // your 16-digit app password

-7. You can Login with
+8. You can Login with
     1. Username = admin
     2. Password = admin@7814

-8. Enjoy with Project 😁
+9. Enjoy with Project 😁